hearthmates/swot-simple/README.md

     npm install hearthmates/swot-simple

-## How to use
+## Build
-The first thing you'll need to do after installation is generate the `swot-data.json` file, which contains all the university domain mappings we need.
-You'll need to `cd` into the `/node_modules/@hearthmates/swot_simple` directory and run `npm run build`.
-For example:
+Swot-Simple works right out of the box.
+However, you may want to manually update or rebuild the `swot-data.json` file, which contains all the university domain mappings we need.
+For this, you'll need to run `npm run build` from the swot-simple directory.
+From your node project directory for example:

     npm --prefix ./node_modules/@hearthmates/swot-simple/ run build

-For your convenience, the build will also produce a browser-compatible bundle called `simple-swot.json`, just drop it into your html and you're done.
+For your convenience, the build will also produce a browser-compatible bundle called `swot-simple.json`, just drop it into your html and you're done.

     <script src="simple-swot.js"></script>

-Now you're ready to roll.

 ## Methods